Tag: Relationship Advice

 2. Go alone in nature and unload all your anger.

 We will not be able to heal if we try to suppress our emotions.
 Go out in nature (far away from people) and fully unload all your anger about the relationship ending.
 Feel the anger from your head to your toes.
 An emotion that isn’t fully experienced can fester for decades, keep us stuck, and lead to PTSD.
-You might find the anger shifts to grief, regret, or resentfulness.
+You might find the anger shifts to grief, regret, or resentment.
 Whatever emerges, get it all out.
 The goal is to let our body naturally heal by progressing through a whole range of emotions.

 3. Grab a journal and vent all your “if onlys” and all the things you wish you could have made your wife understand.